Connect with others who understand.

 Dietary Changes

-Certain foods and ingredients, including dairy and fructose (a naturally occurring sugar), may cause bloating.
+Some of this discomfort may come from the foods you eat.
+Certain foods and ingredients may cause bloating, including dairy, fructose (a naturally occurring sugar), and fried food.
 To help you identify whether your diet is contributing to your stomach bloating, you may want to try eliminating certain food groups and observing how your body responds.

 A myRAteam Member